octdobre/containers/docker/Networking.md

 ## :abacus: Network Types

 ### Bridge
-* Docker comes with a default enclosed network called "bridge" which is of type `bridge`, ironic.
+* Docker comes with a default enclosed network type `bridge` which is named also "bridge".
 * Ports must be exposed for ingress to containers
 * Containers have full egress access
 * :exclamation: Containers are automatically assigned to the bridge network if no network flag is specified :exclamation: